 “No one should be harmed when travelling or working on the strategic road network”

-Design for health and safety The key lies in effective communication and collaboration; creating the right culture to drive the behaviors to achieve the shared objective throughout the whole life of a scheme.
+Effective whole life design for health and safety makes a significant contribution to achieving this objective by managing the risk to all of those affected by Highways England’s activities, whether they are road workers, road users or others affected by the SRN (e.g. those living and working adjacent to it).
+The key lies in effective communication and collaboration; creating the right culture to drive the behaviors needed to achieve this objective throughout the whole life of a scheme, from option identification through to decommissioning.

+The purpose of this document is to identify current best practice and to specify minimum and desirable requirements for design for health, safety and wellbeing.
+Minimum and desirable requirements are set out in the safety excellence wheel and matrix.

 Background

-Designers and stakeholders make decisions that influence and impact option selection, design, construction, operation, use, maintenance and decommissioning activities.
+The most effective way of reducing health and safety risks is to design them out at source.
+Designers and stakeholders make decisions that influence and impact all stage of an asset’s life cycle including option selection, design, construction, operation, use, maintenance and decommissioning activities.
+Therefore, designers have a leading role to play in assessing and mitigating risks that can result in injury or ill health throughout the life of the scheme and the resulting asset.

-There are also legal obligations; particularly the CDM Regulations which mandate how projects should be delivered.
+There are also legal obligations, particularly the CDM Regulations, which mandate how projects should be delivered.
+It is a duty of the stakeholders to provide details of all health, safety and legal constraints that affect the project.
+Designers have the responsibility to review, communicate and integrate the constraints that affect the project and ensure their inclusion within the Pre-construction Information.

-Designers including the Principal Designer (PD) have a responsibility to apply the principles of prevention to eliminate hazards and reduce the risks identified in each and every part of a scheme’s life cycle.
+Designers have a responsibility to apply the principles of prevention to eliminate hazards and reduce the risks identified in each and every part of a scheme’s life cycle.
 (GD04 is particularly pertinent in this regard).
+Hazard elimination and safety risk management should be carried out from the commencement of the scheme, as decisions made early on can have a significant impact on the level of safety risk involved in later stages.
 It is important to recognise that there are often multiple designers involved in projects and that designers are often influenced by many parties who have varying interests in the scheme life cycle.

+Scope

+This document applies to design for health, safety and wellbeing within all Highways England projects; these range from major schemes through to routine maintenance works delivered through the Asset Support Contracts.
+It applies to all scheme types including civil and technology.